Kenec/PostIt/README.md

 # PostIt

 PostIt is an application that allows an authenticated user create a broadcast group and add members to that group for notifications.
-A user can post messages to the group belonged to.
-Messages have priority level of Normal, Urgent and Critical.
-When a user post a message with priority level of Critical, all users in that group gets in-app, email and SMS notifications.
-When the message has the priority level of Urgent, all users in the group receive both the in-app and email notification only.
-Messages posted with priority level of Normal only sends in-app notification to all the users in that group.
+####Features:
+- User can signup and signin to the application
+- User can create a new group and be added to other groups
+- User can post messages to groups belonged to
+- Messages have priority of `Normal`, `Urgent`, `Critical`
+- User will receive notifications for messages posted to the groups belonged to
+- Notification can be in-app notification, email and/or SMS based on the message priority

 ## TECHNOLOGIES
 * #### Front-end:
         React/Redux + SASS + Boostrap + Materialize CSS
+* #### Back-end:
+        node, axios, moment, express, express-validator, jsonwebtoken, bcrypt, dotenv, lodash, nexmo sequelize
 * #### System Dependencies:
-        node, axios, moment, express, express-validator, super-test, jsonwebtoken, babel, bcrypt, dotenv, lodash, nexmo, react, redux, sequelize, postgress, underscore, validator, webpack
+        Postgress

 ### INSTALLATION
   * Clone the repo